minishift/minishift/docs/minishift_openshift_version.md

-## minishift openshift
+## minishift openshift version

-Interact with an Openshift Cluster
+Gets the list of OpenShift versions available for Minishift.

 ### Synopsis

-Interact with an Openshift cluster, check available versions and modify master config resources
+Gets the list of OpenShift versions available for Minishift.

 ```
-minishift openshift SUBCOMMAND [flags]
+minishift openshift version
 ```

 ### Options inherited from parent commands